‘Modern Heritage’ refers to built heritage of the Modern Era recognised for its historic and cultural value, often undervalued by the general public.

 We need to realise the importance of safeguarding and protecting these outlier buildings to ensure that they are a part of the urban memory.
 It is imperative we act now else many of these milestones would disappear.

 Nityaa Lakshmi Iyer for Art Deco Mumbai.

-Nityaa is a Conservation Architect and Researcher.
-She completed her Master's in Historic Preservation from the University of Pennsylvania with a focus in material conservation and preservation design.
-Her master’s research focused on Performance Evaluation of clay grout formulations for structural cracking in Historic Earthen (Mud Brick) Buildings.
-Previously, she was also a Getty Graduate Internship fellow where she worked on Bulla Regia Model Conservation Project and a Sardegna Research fellow where she worked on the Historic Structures Report (Phase I & II) for Jackson Lake Lodge, a National Historic Landmark.
+Nityaa is a conservation architect and researcher with a Master’s in Historic Preservation from the University of Pennsylvania.
+She was also a Getty Graduate Internship fellow where she worked on design proposals for architectural intervention in archaeological sites and a Sardegna Research fellow where she worked on the historic structures report (Phase I & II) for a 20th century heritage building.